Research Areas

 Can AI systems have anything like subjective experience?
 Is there something it is like to be a large language model?

-Several leading theories of consciousness hold that the processes underlying consciousness are computational in form, and on those theories some AI systems are plausible candidates for being conscious.
+Several leading theories of consciousness are cast in terms of representations, architectures, and functional organisation rather than any specific biological substrate, and on those theories some AI systems are plausible candidates for being conscious.
 Consciousness science has identified neural correlates of consciousness in considerable detail over the past two decades, but there is still no settled theory of why conscious experience exists at all.
 The deeper problem is that most theories were developed with biological brains in mind.
-Whether consciousness is computational, and if so, whether existing or future AI systems possess the right kinds of computation for conscious experience is a central open question of the subfield.
+Whether AI systems can have what it takes to be conscious, and if so which ones, is a central open question of the subfield.

 Start here